|Klischograph K 151 (1951) Restoration in April 2017

 The stylus holder is broken, the gliding foot is bent

-The company Hell Gravure Systems provides us with a pencil holder
+The company Hell Gravure Systems provides us with a stylus holder

 on loan, which is available by their own K151.